 My Time in Nashville

 Dustin and my friends in Harrisonburg respected me as a songwriter.
 I followed Dustin to Nashville, under the pretense of recording my music in a friend’s studio.
 We had made serious headway on a couple of songs, but Dustin moved back to Virginia.
-I tried recording with my new friends in the Nashville crowd, but I couldn’t make much progress.
+I did some recording with my new friends in the Nashville crowd–we laid down some fabulous tracks, but the Akai board was just ancient.
+It would cost $300 to transfer one tape to digital.

-1996 was a year of great upheaval in my life.
 Before I moved to Nashville, I spent a week there to find an apartment.
 My time was not managed well.
 I smoked too much pot.
 I kept fucking with the mini-blinds.
+I spent more time hitting on Dustin’s girlfriend than looking for a place to live.

 Living in the little crud hole in East Nashville for five years, I wrote a lot of songs.
 The discipline to learn and perform the songs was elusive, unfortunately.
 My friend Clay—who grew up with a father in the music business—had to sit through my horrible renditions of songs that I thought were pretty cool compositions.